Monday, 31 May 2021

 The current theme is “The Circus” and the six courses all had elements of illusion and the unexpected, and were imaginative and delicious.
 It’s very difficult to pick out my favourite course but I think that I would have to choose the herb gnocchi with samphire, crushed artichoke and caper and raisin purée - I don’t know how the chefs know that these amazing flavours go together so well.
 Alcohol is not allowed to be served indoors at the moment, so mocktails were offered instead, and they were very good - especially the candied apple mocktail.

-We stopped to vote on our way home.
-We had been informed on the radio that we needed to bring our own pencils* but apart from that, and of course wearing masks, the voting process was just the same as usual.
+We stopped to vote in the local elections on our way home.
+We had been informed on the radio that we needed to bring our own pencils * but apart from that, and of course wearing masks, the voting process was just the same as usual.
 Civic duty done, we headed home to see the kitties.

 * it turned there was a basket of pencils provided, probably because many people around here would forget!